Shyam136/Live-Tonight-API-based/README.md

 ## Extra features than required
 - I have deep linked the search filters into the query parameters so that you can have shareable links.
-  - That's an event for [John, on Friday, March 6th 2015]
 - I've also added a Location GoogleMap for events.

 ## File Structure